uintdev/ssd1306-display-rpi/ssd1306-sysinfo-display/README.md

 ### Turning off the display

-If you want to turn off the display visually, create a `displayoff` file in the same location as the executable.
+To turn off the display, create a `displayoff` file in the same location as the executable.
+The screen is cleared and the panel is put to sleep, which saves power and avoids OLED burn-in.
 To turn it back on, remove the file or rerun the executable.

+Stopping the program (for example with Ctrl+C or `systemctl stop`) also turns the display off, rather than leaving the last screen showing.

 ### Displaying a brief message

 To show a temporary message (for example, to indicate a status change), create a `msg.txt` file in the same location as the executable, with the message as the text file’s content.
 As soon as the message is displayed, the text file will be automatically removed.

 By default, the message display duration is 3 seconds.
-This is configurable.
+To change it, update `MESSAGE_DURATION` in `src/main.rs`.

 ## Configuration